64rl0/CarlogttPythonLibrary/README.md

 # MyUtilsLibrary

-MyUtils is a collection of utility functions designed to simplify common tasks in Python.
+MyUtilsLibrary is a collection of utility functions designed to simplify common tasks in Python.

 ## Installation